This introduction is generated by LLM(Large Language Model).

 Responsible for marketing as a student ambassador for the IDEACTIVE JAPAN PROJECT, a business contest organized by five companies—Microsoft, SoftBank, Meta, VISITS, and the IoT Business Co-Creation Lab.
 Organized events such as the "IDEA CREATION WORKSHOP", a hackathon for elementary school students using Minecraft.

-I borrowed an inmo XR, an Android-based XR headset, from Ukai (known from Mitou Junior) and did a small hackathon.
-After struggling to find a use, I built an AI-powered cooking assistant to enjoy cooking with an AI.
-Here I introduce my attempt to cook with AI using the XR glasses.
+I borrowed an inmo XR — Android-powered XR glasses — from Ukai, familiar from Mitou Junior, and did a little hackathon.
+After struggling with what to use it for, I built a cooking assistant to enjoy with an AI.
+I tried using the XR glasses to cook with AI, so I'll introduce that here.

 Operating a Minecraft server has become a fundamental skill it seems, so I'll jot down how to create one.
 (Source: Me) I hope to write a proper article someday, but for now, I'll just write it casually.